-(3) A subscriber shall be obliged to pay periodic charges or service rental (however described) in respect of the minimum period of service in relation to the installation provided to him.
+(3) A subscriber must pay periodic charges or service rental (however described) in respect of the minimum period of service in relation to the installation provided to the subscriber.

-(4) Except where a Utility, under any other provision of this Ordinance, itself terminates the provision of service to a subscriber, a subscriber shall continue to pay the periodic charges or rental (however described) in respect of services provided to him by a Utility until the later of-
+(4) Except where a Utility, under any other provision of this Ordinance, itself terminates the provision of service to a subscriber, a subscriber must, subject to subsection (5), continue to pay the periodic charges or rental (however described) in respect of services provided to the subscriber by a Utility until the later of-

-(a) the expiration of the minimum period of service applicable to that service; or
+- (a) the expiration of the minimum period of service applicable to that service; or - (b) the expiry of one month's notice in writing given by the subscriber to the Utility.

-(b) the expiry of one month's notice in writing given by the subscriber to the Utility: Provided that if the Utility enters into an agreement with another person to provide at the same premises the same service to that other person as was provided to the subscriber, the subscriber shall not be liable to pay periodic charges or rental to the Utility in respect of that installation in relation to any period of time falling after the date on which the
+(5) If the Utility enters into an agreement with another person to provide at the same premises the same service to that other person as was provided to the subscriber, the subscriber is not liable to pay periodic charges or rental to the Utility in respect of that installation in relation to any period of time falling after the date on which the Utility commences to provide service to that other person.